MostafaAdel-cs/Restaurant-Reservation-System/readme.txt

 Restaurant reservation system

-if the batch file didn't run just rebuild the project.. this program is unstable we didn't geet enough time to test it we under estimated how time consuming it was..
+this program won't work on the pdf xml file proberly because there ia two typos one of them we delt with it but the other we found out about it too late so please change the word manager to manger if the batch file didn't run just rebuild the project.. this program is unstable we didn't geet enough time to test it we under estimated how time consuming it was..